-Since 1995 he has been the Deputy Chairman of the Board of Trustees of the International Child Rescue Service, and since 2003 he has been the Chairman of the Board of Trustees of the Prima Primissima Foundation.
+Since 1995 he has been the Vice President of the Board of Trustees of the International Children's Safety Service, and since 2003 he has been the Chairman of the Board of Trustees of the Prima Primissima Foundation.
 In 2005, he established the Csányi Foundation for Children from his own assets.
-Since 2009, he has been a member of the Board of Trustees of the Media Union Foundation for Social Consciousness Shaping.
-Since 2020, he has been the chairman of the Board of Trustees of the Board of Trus

-Foundation for the University of Sopron.
-In 2021, he became chairman of the Board of Trustees of the Foundation for the Hungarian University of Agricultural and Life Sciences.
+Since 2009, he has been a member of the Board of Trustees of the Media Union for Social Awareness Formation Foundations.
+Since 2020, he has been the Chairman of the Board of Trustees of the Pro Sopron University Foundation.
+In 2021, he became Chairman of the Board of Trustees of the Foundation for the Hungarian Agricultural and Life Sciences University (MATE).

-As of 31 December 2020 he held 926,378 ordinary OTP shares (while the total number of OTP shares held by him directly and indirectly was 4,712,505).
+As of 31 December 2021 he held 293,907 ordinary OTP shares (while the total number of OTP shares held by him directly and indirectly was 4,080,034).